The Plaster of Thought-Walls (Translated)

 Assistant Director

 Customs Intelligence and Investigation Directorate, Dhaka.
-Posting changed, along with designation.
+My posting has changed, along with my designation.
 I joined today.
-Just yesterday I was working at Chittagong Custom House.
-From today, here.
+Just yesterday I was still working at Chittagong Custom House.
+From today, I’m here.
 Humbly proud to be a civil servant.

 ……………………………………………………